Adding Picnic Tables, Trash Cans, Benches, Bike Racks, and Cars to Your Park Model

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-All right in this video we are going to bring in some more elements and components into our park.
+All right, in this video we are going to bring in some more elements and components into our park.
 Let's go into the 3D warehouse where we will download the picnic table.

-If I select any and then go back to my select and click my picnic table you can see now that my picnic table starts moving around based off of the existing geometry.
+If I select Any and then go back to my Select and click my picnic table you can see now that my picnic table starts moving around based off of the existing geometry.
 This is because SketchUp is automatically generating the best angle for my picnic table to have all four legs on the ground.
 I can place another picnic table right here and click again and put in another one.

 Let me think right here and then we can do pan and rotate around.
 You can see even better as I start gluing it into my carousel roof that it wants to kind of rotate around these faces.
 We'll add in a few more feel free to as many as you like to your park.